Grid Detection Circuit Installation Overview

 The National Electric Code requires that supply-side connections to service wiring use a minimum wire gauge of AWG 6.
 When connected to the service entrance conductors, this connection must feature a service-rated disconnect so that the GDC can be safely de-energized.
 It is also necessary to protect the supply-side connected GDC with an overcurrent protection device, which can be integral to the service-rated disconnect or can be a separate device located immediately on the load side of it.
 A typical approach is to make the connection with a short length of #6 and run that to a service-rated fused disconnect with a fuse appropriately sized to protect the smallest conductors in the GDC.
 Lumin GDC wiring is 12 AWG and would typically be protected with an OCPD with a rating of no more than 20 amperes.
 As there should never be any current on the GDC, smaller OCP ratings are acceptable and will not trip/blow under normal conditions.

-Only once the GDC is successfully installed will Smart Power Mode/Off-Grid Mode become available in the Lumin Smart mobile app and web browser.
+Only once the GDC is successfully installed will Smart Power Mode/Off-Grid Mode become available in the Lumin mobile app and web browser.

 www.luminsmart.com